rgreenblatt/neural-render/notes.md

 very poorly (see use_exp).
 After starting up a big run using tanh, I switched from tanh to not using tanh base on preliminary results (see big_run_no_tanh and big_run).

+To try:
+ - better strategies for attention
+ - "intersection" modules/activation
+ - reintroduce image_to_seq
+ - reintroduce transformers on sequence throughout
+ - "interlace" or occasionally use the previous two to avoid delays.